DaveParillo/gravity-wiki/GravityDomains.md

 ## Using Gravity Domains - Example 9 ##

-In all of the previous examples, we've started and accessed the ServiceDirectory using its default URL: "tcp://localhost:5555".
+In all of the previous examples we've started and accessed the ServiceDirectory using its default URL, "tcp://localhost:5555".
 This works fine, but there is another mechanism for finding the ServiceDirectory which allows a Gravity society to be much more robust: Gravity Domains.
 When using a domain, the ServiceDirectory will broadcast its availability on the local network using a configured domain name.
 The following shows an example Gravity.ini file configured this way.

 ### Gravity.ini Domain Configuration ###